Beth-Uhlenbeck equation for the thermodynamics of fluctuations in a generalised 2+1D Gross-Neveu model: Abstract

 \section{Abstract}

-We study a generalised version of Gross-Neveu model in 2+1 dimensions.
-The model is inspired from graphene which shows a linear dispersion relation near the Dirac points.
+We study a generalized version of the Gross-Neveu model in 2+1 dimensions.
+The model is inspired from Graphene, which shows a linear dispersion relation near the Dirac points.
 The phase structure and the thermodynamic properties in the mean field approximation have been studied before.
-Here we go beyond the mean field level by deriving a Beth-Uhlenbeck equation for Gaussian fluctuations, solutions of which we explore numerically, for the first time including their momentum dependence.
-We discuss the excitonic mass, fluctuation pressure and phase shifts.
-We also perform a comparison with the NJL model in 3+1 dimension and discuss its implication for graphene.
+Here, we go beyond the mean field level by deriving a Beth-Uhlenbeck equation for Gaussian fluctuations formulated in phase shift solutions, which we explore numerically, for the first time including their momentum dependence.
+We discuss the excitonic mass, fluctuation pressure, and phase shifts.
+The inclusion of momentum dependence in the phase shift shows a significant difference from the Lorentz-boosted version of the phase shift previously used in the literature.
+We find resurrection of the pseudoscalar bound states at large momentum above Mott temperature and show that the presence of Landau modes significantly contributes to the fluctuation pressure.